Top 10 Seed Bearing Plants Your Birds Will Love

 This native plant attracts attention from summer till the next spring.
 Plant in a sunny space and put off cleanup until the snow melts.
-A bunch of the prickly seedpods will add a big architectural element to any winter garden.
+A bunch of the prickly seedpods will add a boost of winter interest to your garden.

 Why we love it: The whole plant holds its shape well.
 Even when the snow piles on top, the sturdy stems won’t fail.